Data-Science-for-Linguists-2023/TED-Talk-Rating-Analysis/README.md

 # TED-Talk-Popularity-Analysis
-This is Soobin's term project.
+This is Soobin's term project repository.